 LANGUAGE FOR LIVING WILL

-“Funds for [client name] are to be placed into a Third-Party Special Needs Trust FBO [client name] with CPT Institute to protect his/her ongoing eligibility for means-tested government benefits.”
+“Funds for [client name] are to be placed into a Third-Party Special Needs Trust FBO [client name] with CPT Institute to preserve his/her ongoing eligibility for means-tested government benefits.”

-In order to protect your Supplemental Security Income (SSI) and/or Medicaid, CPT Institute must follow the three general rules below:
+In order to preserve your Supplemental Security Income (SSI) and/or Medicaid, CPT Institute must follow the three general rules below:

-- All disbursements from the SNT must be for the primary benefit of Trust Beneficiary - To protect eligibility for SSI and/or Medicaid, CPT Institute will only approve disbursements for the “primary benefit” of the trust beneficiary.
+- All disbursements from the Special Needs Trust must be for the primary benefit of Trust Beneficiary - To preserve eligibility for SSI and/or Medicaid, CPT Institute will only approve disbursements for the “primary benefit” of the trust beneficiary.
 See POMS SI 01120.203(B)(1)(e).

-- All disbursements from the SNT must be payable to a third party.
+- All disbursements from the Special Needs Trust must be payable to a third party.
 Funds cannot be made payable directly to the Trust Beneficiary - Money directly given to the Trust Beneficiary will be considered as “unearned income”, which will reduce his/her SSI benefit on a dollar-for-dollar basis.
 See POMS SI 01120.200(E)(1)(a).

-- All disbursement requests from the SNT require receipts and/or invoices to process - As trustee, CPT Institute requires receipts, invoices, and/or other evidence to keep accurate records of all SNT transactions.
-The Social Security Administration Office (SSA) or the local Medicaid office may request copies of these records to verify that disbursements made from the SNT for the benefit of the trust beneficiary were appropriate.
+- All disbursement requests from the Special Needs Trust require receipts and/or invoices to process - As trustee, CPT Institute requires receipts, invoices, and/or other evidence to keep accurate records of all Special Needs Trust transactions.
+The Social Security Administration Office (SSA) or the local Medicaid office may request copies of these records to verify that disbursements made from the Special Needs Trust for the benefit of the trust beneficiary were appropriate.
 If unable to provide these records, it will be presumed that the disbursements were made inappropriately and the Trust Beneficiary will lose his/her eligibility for SSI and/or Medicaid.